yomidevs/yomitan-wiki/docs/advanced.md

 #### Other languages

-The default audio sources for other languages are from Wikimedia Commons:
+The default audio sources for other languages are:

 - Lingua Libre
 - Wiktionary
 - LanguagePod101

-While Commons has audio for many languages, some of them have limited coverage, and you may want to add additional sources, as described below.
+Depending on the language you need, audio coverage with the default sources may be limited, and you may want to add additional sources, as described below.

 ### Configuration